awsdocs/amazon-personalize-developer-guide/doc_source/API_Reference.md

 # API reference<a name="API_Reference"></a>

 This section provides documentation for the Amazon Personalize API operations\.
-For a list of Amazon Personalize endpoints by region, see [AWS regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/personalize.html) in the *Amazon Web Services General Reference*\.
+For a list of Amazon Personalize endpoints by region, see [AWS regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/personalize.html) in the *AWS General Reference*\.

 **Topics**
 + [Actions](API_Operations.md)